 In the end, I chose a spot in the master bedroom just outside the bathroom.
 I closed the door and sat in chair chair right in front of it.
 Not exactly 24th century, but not not too distractingly 21st century either.

 In an attempt to make it look just a little less “ordinary,” I decided to change the lighting somewhat.
 Granted, my resources were limited, but our bedroom does have a dimmer switch.
 So I turned the lights down fairly low and placed a bedside table lamp on the floor next to Jayden.
+You might be thinking where I can buy best weed seeds ?
+So, don’t worry.
 This lit me from below, which is unusual enough to give the scene a less “ordinary” feeling.

 I changed into my uniform while Jayden got into his pajamas.
 When he came in, I set him up fairly close to me and (cringe!) gave him my camera.